Kail48/Kail48/README.md

 ### Hi there 👋, my name is Kailash Rai
 #### I like translating real-life problems into programmed solutions.
 I'm a fan of the python programming language and wish I could just do everything with it.
-I have basic knowledge of reactJS and currently learning python frameworks like Django and flask.
+I'm a fullstack developer with experience in ReactJs and Django framework.

-Skills: PYTHON / REACT / JS / HTML / CSS
+Skills: PYTHON / REACTJS / NEXTJS / JS / HTML / CSS